yodkwtf/node-express-course/07-file-upload/readme.md

 1. Create Product in `productController.js`

+   - Take product data from `req.body`
-   - Used to create a new product
+   - Use mongoose **create** method to create a new product
-   - Uses POST method
+   - Send the newly created product as the response

 2. Get All Products in `productController.js`